vchitai/go-s3-sharing/README.md

 - `403 Forbidden`: Link has expired
 - `404 Not Found`: S3 object not found

+**Note:** This endpoint uses a catch-all pattern and should be registered last in the router to avoid conflicts with other endpoints.

 #### `POST /api/shares`

 Creates a new shareable link.